How to transfer money from your credit card to bank account

 What should I look out for when transferring money from a credit card to my bank account?

-If you’re using a money transfer to borrow cash to move to a bank account, there’s a few factors to consider.
+If you’re using a money transfer to borrow cash to move to a bank account, there are a few things to think about.
 You’ll want to check the:

 - Transfer fee – it’s usually a percentage of the transfer amount, so the more you transfer, the higher your fee will be.

-- Interest rate – if you’re choosing a 0% interest deal, check how long it lasts and how much the interest rate will be once the interest-free period ends.
+- Interest rate – if you’re choosing a 0% or low-interest deal, check how long it lasts and how much the interest rate will be once the introductory period ends.
+Ideally you should budget to pay the entire balance off before the promotional rate comes to an end to avoid paying a much higher rate of interest.

-- First transfer time – some 0% cards require you to complete your first transfer within 60 days.
+- First transfer time – some 0% cards require you to complete your first transfer within 60 days of opening the account.
 If you don’t, you could lose the 0% deal.

 - Transfer amounts – you’ll need to be sure you can afford to pay back the amount you transfer.